llm-bible/llm-bible.github.io/_publications/schwartz2019factor.markdown

 bibkey: schwartz2019factor
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1904.05880"}
-tags: ['Model Architecture', 'Tools', 'Transformer', 'Interpretability and Explainability', 'Applications', 'Attention Mechanism']
+tags: ['Transformer', 'Tools', 'Applications', 'Interpretability and Explainability', 'Model Architecture', 'Attention Mechanism']
 ---
 Dialog is an effective way to exchange information, but subtle details and nuances are extremely important.
 While significant progress has paved a path to